booleanAP/cs2-alt-tab-fix/README.md

 # cs2-alt-tab-fix
- Changes cs2_video.txt to fix the alt tabbing wonkiness
+ Changes cs2_video.txt to fix the alt tabbing wonkiness.
+Has a python and powershell version.

 ## Need to create a config.txt file and put path to the cs2_video.txt in there like so: